Very Last Caernarfon pics

 [personal profile] cmcmck

-A walk on the Mortimer trail
+A trip on the narrow gauge

 cmcmck: (Default)